talonhub/community/README.md

     return FormatText(m.dgndictation, m.formatters)
 ```

-Once defined, you can then use the captures and associated actions in .talon!
+Once defined, you can then use the captures and associated actions in .talon files!

 ```insert code:
 <user.knausj_talon.code.formatters.format_text> [over]: insert(format_text)